Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Athena.md

 When fighting an enemy, find a weak spot and take advantage.
 Roll Intuition.
-On success, your next hit on the target hits the weak spot and deals an extra 1d8 damage.
+On success, your next hit on the target hits the weak spot and deals an extra 1d8 [[Combat Mechanics#Damage Types#Piercing Damage |piercing damage]].
 On failure, your next attack on the target deals 1d4 ***less*** damage.

 ------------------